akka/akka/akka-docs/src/main/paradox/logging.md

 }
 ```

-If you want very detailed logging of all lifecycle changes of Actors (restarts, deaths etc):
+If you want very detailed logging of all lifecycle changes of Actors (restarts, deaths etc.):

 ```ruby
 akka {